 To divide the space into cells that facet and fragment the facade, a Voronoi 3D triangulation component is used.
 The points on which this component is executed arise from randomly populating the volume of each of the building's elevations.
-Obviously, the number of points and their arrangement directly affect the façade's appearance.
+Obviously, the number of points and their arrangement direct affect the façade's appearance.
 Therefore, the number of points and the seed that randomly generates their arrangement should be controlled.

 The most important factor in adapting a Voronoi pattern's digital format to a geometry that is amenable to manufacture is the duplication of faces.
 As a result of their adjoining cells, each of the interior faces of the three-dimensional pattern is duplicated.
-To clean up the excess faces, the center of each face was calculated and associated with the point duplication component.
+To clean up the excess faces, the centre of each face was calculated and associated with the point duplication component.
 This list of duplicates could be subsequently applied to the list of faces.

-The center of the faces was also used to classify and apply the materials (e.g., wood, glass) based on their relative height.
-The surfaces whose centers are higher than the average height become windows, whereas the lowest surfaces are fashioned into laminated wooden flaps.
+The centre of the faces was also used to classify and apply the materials (e.g., wood, glass) based on their relative height.
+The surfaces whose centres are higher than the average height become windows, whereas the lowest surfaces are fashioned into laminated wooden flaps.
 The faces associated with a normal vertical vector become floor slabs.

-Figure 9.
-Left, SEM images of cactus sections (x1600, x3000, x6000) done by Alberto T. Estévez that exhibit Voronoi diagrams in three dimensions, given that they also appear on the walls perpendicular to the section.
-Right, Alberto T. Estévez - Genetic Architectures Office, Passive solar biodigital housing, outside view with a Voronoi pattern in three dimensions, Innsbruck, 2014-15.
+Figure 9: Right, SEM images of cactus sections (x6000, x3000, x1600) that exhibit Voronoi diagrams in three dimensions, given that they also appear on the walls perpendicular to the section (Photo: Alberto T. Estévez).
+Left, Estévez-GenArqOffice, Passive-solar biodigital housing, outside view with a Voronoi pattern in three dimensions, Innsbruck, 2014-15.

 The previously mentioned fragmentation of the facade is controlled through conditionals.
 The intention was to create recesses, i.e., places that allow light to enter, spaces for high-rise gardens or simply holes in which plants could grow.
-The relation of the conditionals is the distance from the cell's geometric center to the building's most exterior limit.
+The relation of the conditionals is the distance from the cell's geometric centre to the building's most exterior limit.
 If the cells meet this minimum distance requirement, they are subjected to a coefficient of 60%, which eventually determines their disappearance (Figure 9).